 A Colossal Hunter

 Megalodon wasn’t just big; it was gigantic, reaching lengths of up to 18 meters—almost three times the size of today’s largest sharks.
+Its teeth, some as large as a human hand, were perfect for slicing through the flesh of giant marine mammals like whales.

 The Ice Age Challenge

 Around 2.6 million years ago, the climate began to cool dramatically, ushering in the Ice Ages.
 This cooling trend drastically altered ocean conditions and impacted marine life.
 Whales, once abundant in warmer waters, migrated to cooler, nutrient-rich polar regions.
-While modern sharks can tolerate a range of temperatures, Megalodon’s size made it less adaptable to the colder waters, which might have contributed to its downfall.